Back to the home page

 (if you type the command: note the dash between update and grub)

-The zsmalloc and lz4 modules aren't included in the initramfs at boot time, so they can't be loaded automatically.
+e.
+The lz4 module isn't included in the initramfs at boot time, so it can't be loaded automatically.
 Change that like this:

 echo "lz4" | sudo tee -a /etc/initramfs-tools/modules